team-simplay/SimPlay/docs/source/in_depth.rst

 reflect for changes in the contents and capacity of the store, and will automatically create the corresponding events.

-The spezialized ``FilterStore`` is also supported, and is inherited by the :class:`~simplay.components.VisualStore` class.
+The specialized ``FilterStore`` is also supported, and is inherited by the :class:`~simplay.components.VisualStore` class.

 The code example above creates a custom class for your store, and by doing so declares